 - The professional educator maintains sound mental health, physical stamina, and social prudence necessary to perform the duties of any professional assignment.

 - The professional educator continues professional growth.

-- The professional educator complies with written local school policies and applicable laws and regulations that are not in conflict with this code of ethics.
+- The professional educator complies with written local school policies and applicable laws and regulations.

 - The professional educator does not intentionally misrepresent official policies of the school or educational organizations and clearly distinguishes those views from their own personal opinions.

 - The professional educator honestly accounts for all funds committed to their charge.